-Table 30.
+Table 31.
 System setup options-Overview menu (continued)

 Overview Memory Channel Mode Displays single or dual channel mode.
 Memory Technology Displays the technology that is used for the memory.
 DIMM 1 Size Displays the DIMM 1 memory size.
 DIMM 2 Size Displays the DIMM 2 memory size.
+DIMM 3 Size Displays the DIMM 3 memory size.
+DIMM 4 Size Displays the DIMM 4 memory size.
 Devices Information Video Controller Displays the video controller type of the computer.
 Video Memory Displays the video memory information of the computer.
 Wi-Fi Device Displays the wireless device information of the computer.
 Native Resolution Displays the native resolution of the computer.
 Video BIOS Version Displays the video BIOS version of the computer.
 Audio Controller Displays the audio controller information of the computer.
 Bluetooth Device Displays the Bluetooth device information of the computer.
 LOM MAC Address Displays the LOM MAC address of the computer. dGPU Video Controller Displays the dGPU video controller of the computer.
 Slot 1 Displays the slot 1 information of the computer.
 Slot 2 Displays the slot 2 information of the computer.

-Table 31.
+Table 32.
 System setup options-Boot Configuration menu

-Displays the boot mode of the computer.
-Displays the boot sequence.
-Enables or disables a new PXE boot option to move to the top of the Boot Sequence.
+Boot Configuration Boot Sequence Boot Mode: UEFI only Displays the boot mode of the computer.
+Boot Sequence Displays the boot sequence.
+Enable PXE Boot Priority Enables or disables a new PXE boot option to move to the top of the Boot Sequence.
 By default, the Enable PXE Boot Priority option is disabled.
-Displays the boot sequence.
-Enables or disables a new PXE boot option to move to the top of the Boot Sequence.
-Enables or disables a new PXE boot option to move to the top of the Boot Sequence.
-Sequence.
-By default, the Enable PXE Boot Priority option is disabled. z, assault, and zitzzit i iiz zett i isitty option to diodolodi.
-Enables of disables the Force PXE on next boot.
+Force PXE on Next Boot Enables of disables the Force PXE on next boot.
 By default, the Force PXE on Next Boot option is not selected.
-Enables or disables read-only boot from Secure Digital (SD) card.
+Secure Digital (SD) Card Boot Enables or disables read-only boot from Secure Digital (SD) card.
 By default, the Secure Digital (SD) Card Boot option is enabled.
-Secure Boot is a method of guaranteeing the integrity of the boot path by performing additional validation of the operating system and PCI add-in cards.
+Secure Boot Secure Boot is a method of guaranteeing the integrity of the boot path by performing additional validation of the operating system and PCI add-in cards.
 The computer stops booting to the operating system when a component is not authenticated during the boot process.
 Secure Boot can be enabled in BIOS setup or using management interfaces like Dell Command Configure, but can only be disabled from BIOS setup.
-Enables the computer to boot using only validated boot software.
+Enable Secure Boot Enables the computer to boot using only validated boot software.
 By default, the Enable Secure Boot option is enabled.
-For additional security, Dell Technologies recommends keeping the Secure Boot option enabled to ensure that the UEFI firmware validates the operating system during the boot process.

-Table 31.
+Table 32.
 System setup options-Boot Configuration menu (continued)